Skip to content

 The system has to be enabled for each Maps via useglobalcommand, but the game only has it enabled on the Map SnakemouthEmpty which is a map that was only used in the demo and ended up unused in the final version.
 Nonetheless, the code to support it is still in and in theory, accessible if useglobalcommand is enabled for the map.

 Instead of specifying every commands in the same line, a global command SetText line has @ to denote placeholders.
 From there, GlobalCommand replaces these with strings contained in the map's commandlines using ; as separator which ends up like a normal SetText line.
+The map's currentline is used to resolve the commands to use which is expected to be set before SetText processes the text (if it's -1, it means the system isn't in use and GlobalCommand won't do anything).
 This meant that every line in the map could have common commands shared positionally without actually needing to specify them.
 This is meant to operate on the current map's current line.

 In theory, it would only solve the problem partially since it could allow map's lines to have less SetText errors after translation, but considering how SetText is used in many ways outside of the map lines, it's safe to say that this system was incomplete.
 It doesn't account for the many lines needed for things like descriptions or enemy tattles.